profmanagement/AIAgents4Qual/README.md

-# QualAISummit - AI Agents for Science Conference Website
+# AIAgents4Qual - AI Agents for Qualitative Research Conference Website

-This is a complete clone of the [Agents4Science 2025](https://agents4science.stanford.edu/) website, adapted for QualAISummit and built with Next.js, TypeScript, and Tailwind CSS.
+This is a complete clone of the [Agents4Science 2025](https://agents4science.stanford.edu/) website, adapted for AIAgents4Qual and built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Live Demo

-The website will be available at: `https://profmanagement.github.io/QualAISummit/`
+The website will be available at: `https://profmanagement.github.io/AIAgents4Qual/`

 ## ✨ Features